Coping with adverse weather conditions : Cold

 imgp1894.jpg

 Muscat is a beautiful city, immaculately clean and calm and surrounded by huge, rocky mountains.
 We had an afternoon free so four of us left the ship and took a tour round the old city.
-We saw the Sultan’s Al Alam Royal Palace, forts, the marina and the local souk which we wandered around getting totally lost, but it was clean, quiet and very well organised and the four of us ladies felt completely safe and unthreatened; not something I can say about every souk I’ve been to in other parts of the Middle East.
+We saw the Sultan’s Al Alam Royal Palace, forts, the marina and the local souk which we wandered around getting totally lost, but it was clean, quiet and very well organised and the four of us felt completely safe and unthreatened; not something I can say about every souk I’ve been to in other parts of the Middle East.

 Al Alam royal palace